JamesCC/VMXProxyPy/readme.md

 These commands take the form... `$CMD:I1,p1,p2;`

-    Where $ is the character code 0x02 (STX),
-    CMD is a three letter command code,
+    Where $ is the ASCII character code 0x02 (STX), CMD is a three letter command code,
     I1 represents the input,
     p1, p2 are two parameters (exact number depends on the cmd), and all commands are terminated by a semicolon.

-If accepted, the response is either of the same form... `$RSP:I1,p1,p2;' or an ACK character code 0x06 (if no response information is needed).
+If accepted, the response is either of the same form... `$RSP:I1,p1,p2;` or an ACK character code 0x06 (if no response information is needed).

-    Where $ is the character code 0x02, and RSP is a three letter response code I1 represents the input described
+    Where $ is the ASCII character code 0x02
+    RSP is a three letter response code
+    I1 represents the input described
     p1, p2 are two parameters (exact number depends on the response) All responses are terminated by a semicolon.